What Does Climate Science Have to Say About the Claims of the AGW Denialists?

 So the theory of cosmic ray induced significant cloud cover looks pretty weak, but what about the observations of clouds?
 After all, maybe some mechanism other than ones considered may be at work and yet induce a significant effect?
 A good way to see if GCR's affect cloudiness is to study so-called "Forbush Decreases (FD's) ", which are significant and rapid drops in the GCR intensity over a time scale of a few days.
 Since the lifetime of clouds is of order hours, studying cloud cover over these time scales will at least test if there is any demonstrable mechanism for GCR's to affect clouds, although not over the decades time scale relevant for climate change.
 Svensmark (2009), using only 5 FD's, says there is an effect from FD's, but Kristjansson etal (2008) studied a larger sample of FD's and used MODIS satellite data, finding no correlation by several measures.
 NOAA (The National Oceanic and Atmospheric Administration) website summarizing global warming science, says "global analyses of cloud cover over land for the 1976-2003 period show little change".
 This site has a fairly comprehensive list of published papers (over two dozen) finding insignificant or no connection between cosmic rays and cloud cover.

 More important, the ISCPP satellite data on global cloud cover (used in Svensmark's

-work) is known to be flawed (Evan et al. (2007) - authors
+work) is now known to be flawed, from the study by Evan etal (2007) - authors

 and abstract given below...